-Due to the nature of the soils on the site it is anticipated that the majority of the surficial soils (silty to clayey sand) is subject to erosion by water.
+Due to the nature of the soils on the site it is anticipated that the majority of the surficial soils (silty to clayey sand) is subject to erosion by wind or water.
+The majority of the site has had the vegetation and trees stripped due to the Black Forest fire.
+The vegetation is slowly recovering and will reduce the potential for any future erosion.
 During construction disturbance of the site most likely will occur around the building site and may require regrading and revegetation.
-Further recommendations for Erosion Control are discussed in section 7.15 feet from the foundation and sloped parallel with the wall with a minimum slope of 2 percent to intercept the surface water and transport it around and away from the structure.
-Roof drains should extend across backfill zones and landscaped areas to a region that is graded to direct flow away from the structure.
-Homeowners should maintain the surface grading and drainage recommended in this report to help prevent water from being directed toward and/or ponding near the foundations.
+Further recommendations for Erosion Control are discussed in section 7.15 mitigations can include a combination of surface and subsurface drainage systems, vertical drainboard, etc.